 Step 2: Use the existing place structure

-Once your place has some structure, the AI gets exponentially more useful because it can reference what already exists.
+Once your place has some structure, the AI gets much more useful because it can reference what already exists.

 For example, after you've generated a basic shop: